Kit Products

 Overview

 Sellercloud supports the creation of kits.
 A kit is comprised of products called Components or Children.
-The combination of these products is sold as a single item.
+The combination of these products is sold as a single item, also known as a bundle.
 Kits can consist of multiple units of a single product or a group of different products.

 Kit Types